Odepax/civ-war/README.md

 }
 ```

-1. Its only function is to move troops from a building to another building, hence the `source` and `target` parameters;
+1. Its only purpose is to move troops from a building to another building, hence the `source` and `target` parameters;
 2. So what it actually does is simply to get the troop from the _source_ building...
 3. ... and put this into the _troop pool_ so it can walk to its _target_ building by itself --- actually propelled by the game loop periodical action --- like a rolling jolly monkey!